 Emergency departments (ED)

-We provide 24-hour emergency departments (A&Es) at both Epsom and St Helier hospitals.
+We provide 24-hour emergency departments (previously known as A&Es) at both Epsom and St Helier hospitals.
 Both emergency departments are open 24 hours a day, 365 days a year.
-We also have dedicated children’s A&E on at both hospitals, where children under the age of 16 are seen.
+We also have dedicated children’s ED on at both hospitals, where children under the age of 16 are seen.

 Our emergency departments treat patients who have suffered a serious injury or accident, or who have developed a sudden serious illness or medical condition.
-Patients with minor injuries or illnesses may be treated in the minors area of the department by emergency nurse practitioners.
+Patients with minor injuries or illnesses may be treated in the Urgent Treatment Centre area of the department by emergency nurse practitioners.

 Patients may arrive on foot or be brought in by ambulance.

 All emergency surgery is undertaken at St Helier Hospital.
-Patients arriving at the A&E department at Epsom Hospital who require emergency surgery will be transferred to St Helier for assessment and treatment.
+Patients arriving at the ED department at Epsom Hospital who require emergency surgery will be transferred to St Helier for assessment and treatment.

-When you arrive at A&E, you will be assessed to determine the most appropriate treatment.
+When you arrive at ED, you will be assessed to determine the most appropriate treatment.
 There are times when it may be more appropriate for you to be seen by a healthcare professional who does not work in the emergency department, such as your GP or practice nurse.

-Both hospital sites have dedicated clinical assessment units, which we call acute medical units (AMU).
-Patients may be admitted to AMU directly from their GP practice or from the emergency department in order to be assessed by the medical or surgical team.
+Both hospital sites have dedicated medical assessment hubs adjacent to the Emergency Department.
+Patients may be admitted here in order to be assessed by the medical team.

 Urgent treatment centres at Epsom and St Helier hospitals

 Our urgent treatment centres (UTCs), which form part of the emergency departments, provide care for patients who do not need emergency, life-saving treatment.